ActivitySim/sharrow/docs/intro.md

 # Getting Started

-Sharrow is a library that enables compiling expression specification files into optimized, runnable code.
+Sharrow is a Python library that enables several different kinds of data to flow together in the same lane.
+It leverages the power of numba and xarray to compile expression specification files (like those used in ActivitySim) into optimized, runnable code.

 ## Installation